mhowlett/ngx_stub_status_prometheus/README.md

 If you need these, you can use the stub_status module alongside the prometheus status module.
 Note that the stub_status directive can be placed in a server context for this purpose (does not need to be placed in location context).

+Misc notes:

-The stub_status_prometheus directive takes no parameters.
+1. The stub_status_prometheus directive takes no parameters.
+2. The statistics reported are impacted by requests to the metrics endpoint by the prometheus server.

-The status information exposed relates to the entire nginx server, not the server context in which it is contained.
+3. The status information exposed relates to the entire nginx server, not the server context in which it is contained.